 1.3501 – 1.6000 (Cum laude)

 However, some universities may have different grade requirements to determine whether a student qualifies for Latin honors.
-You may refer to your university’s handbook or primer to determine the GWA required to qualify for Latin honors.
+You may refer to your university’s handbook or primer to determine the GWA required to be eligible for Latin honors.

 7. Will my school include the GWA I obtained during online classes in my overall GWA to determine whether I qualify for honors?

 Most universities include the GWA that you obtained during online classes.
-However, it’s still helpful to review your university’s policy regarding the grades you have obtained during online classes.
+However, reviewing your university’s policy regarding the grades you have obtained during online classes is still helpful.

-8. What is the GWA I need to aim for if I want to shift to another degree program?
+8. What GWA should I aim for to shift to another degree program?

-Each college or department sets its own grade requirements for shifting.
+Each college or department sets its grade requirements for shifting.
 You may contact the respective department or refer to their primer regarding shifting.

 9. I transferred to another degree program.
-Will the grades I have incurred on my previous degree program be included in the computation of my GWA?
+Will the grades I have incurred in my previous degree program be included in the computation of my GWA?

-Yes, the grades that you have incurred in your previous degree program will also be included in the computation of your GWA.
-However, it might not be included for other grade averages such as CWA used by some universities like UP.
+Yes, the grades you have incurred in your previous degree program will also be included in the computation of your GWA.
+However, it might not be included for other grade averages, such as CWA, used by some universities like UP.

 - Grade-Point-Average (GPA) Calculation or Averaging of Grades.
 Retrieved 12 April 2021, from https://catalog.arizona.edu/policy/grade-point-average-gpa-calculation-or-averaging-grades